 When healing from acid reflux, focus on eating plenty of healthy carbohydrates from fruit, potatoes, sweet potatoes, and winter squashes.
 You may have been told by professionals or family members or friends to avoid these foods, but fruits and potatoes are actually amazing disease fighters.
 Fruit is especially powerful in knocking down bacteria.
 If you’re concerned that fruit has too much sugar or you’re scared to eat it because you’ve been told it’s not good for you, I can’t stress enough how incorrect this myth is.
 Fruit sugar is not the same as processed sugars.
 It’s critical for your health and the health of your loved ones that you understand this.
 I know it can be hard to let go of what you may have been told before, but fruit has more to offer you and your health than you can possibly imagine.
-To find out more about why fruit is so critical and why fruit has been given such a bad rap, you can listen to my Fruit Fear radio show and read the Fruit Fear chapter in my book Medical Medium.
+To find out more about why fruit is so critical and why fruit has been given such a bad rap, you can listen to my Fruit Fear podcast and you can read about Fruit Fear in my books Medical Medium and Cleanse To Heal.

 It’s also helpful to consume plenty of salads with cucumbers and tomatoes.
 Tomatoes actually have their own special kind of vitamin C that can save someone’s immune system and give them extra support when fighting pathogens.
 Add spinach, mache, butter lettuce, or another leafy green of choice.
 Sprouts and microgreens are an especially amazing addition.
 Throw some raw onion and raw garlic into your salads for powerful bacterial-killers, and bring in as much fresh thyme, oregano, rosemary, and sage as you can for their incredible assistance in healing bacterial issues.
 If you enjoy avocado, you can add some slices of that too.
 You can read about the undiscovered physical, spiritual, and emotional healing benefits of each of this powerhouse foods in Life-Changing Foods, which also includes 50 wonderful healing recipes.